Forbearance: Types of forbearance in US

 Some exceptions to this is where a reduced rate was given (where the possible intention here to reduce the capital balance as quickly as possible, thereby reducing the loan to value) or where the type of forbearance is for the lifetime of the loan, i.e. a split loan where 1 part of the loan is parked until the expiry date, with the intention that at that time a suitable repayment vehicle (say, sale of asset) is in place for the repayment of the loan in full.

 The GSE's released payment policies in April 2020 that clarified the terms of the COVID-19 forbearance plans.
 The announcement clarified that while full payment of arrears was an option to reinstate consumers are never required to choose a lump sum option.
 It reiterated the four options of full repayment, a repayment plan over time, a deferral to move the payments to the end of the loan, or a modification of the loan for more permanent hardships.
 The guidance specified owners facing hardships would start with shorter duration plans but those could be extended up to 12 months if necessary after reassessing the consumers financial hardship.
 The GSE's are also waiving late fees and suspending foreclosure sales and evictions until May 17, 2020.

 The COVID -19 policy requires the lenders to make contact with the consumer to obtain specifics of the scenario and to perform an assessment of the hardship and ability to repay.
-During these conversations.
 Verbal conversations should be validated and documented through email correspondence and written agreements as applicable.

 In other countries

 The term 'forbearance' is addressed by different names in different countries.
 The norms of a foreclosure agreement also vary.
 For example, in Australia, banks offer 'hardship variation' to borrowers struggling financially.
 Borrowers can ask their lenders to make changes to the terms of their loans.

 Borrowers can either opt for a short-term relief by having their mortgage payment suspended for a short period of time (known as forbearance in the U.S.), or they can apply for reduced payments over the life of the loan's term (known as loan modification in the U.S.).
 Lenders are required to give a particular reason as to why an application for hardship variation was being turned down by them.
 Borrowers are encouraged to talk to their internal complaints section of their respective bank or file a dispute.

 In many nations, banks typically allow temporary interest-only payments rather than suspending the full amount of the installment.
-The Bank of Spain (Banco de España) – the country's de facto bank – discourages banks from keeping mortgages in arrears.
+The Bank of Spain (Banco de España) – the country's de facto central bank – discourages banks from keeping mortgages in arrears.
 For that reason, banks are not required to offer any relief to borrowers.
 Banks can repossess properties without agreeing to changes in terms of the loan that might help a customer.